SEC’s message to CCOs: Build a culture of proactive compliance

 In October of this year, the Director of the SEC’s Enforcement Division, Gurbir S. Grewal, spoke to the New York City Bar Association’s Compliance Institute 2023 about his expectations for chief compliance officers (CCOs) of private funds and their firms’ compliance efforts.

-Over the years, the SEC has struggled with clearly expressing their expectations for private funds’ compliance teams, according to Akin Gump Strauss Hauer & Feld LLP.* Director Grewal offered the SEC’s latest approach as he spoke about moving away from a “culture of compliance” to “proactive compliance.”
+Over the years, the SEC has struggled with clearly expressing its expectations for private funds’ compliance teams, according to Akin Gump Strauss Hauer & Feld LLP.* Director Grewal offered the SEC’s latest approach as he spoke about moving away from a “culture of compliance” to “proactive compliance.”

 Whether or not a firm has a proactive compliance program depends on three factors: